r-dube/pickingflowers/cnex.md

 Huawei and CNEX filed dueling lawsuits against each other in 2017 in the U.S.
 In 2019, a jury found that Huwaei had misappropriated CNEX's technology \[4\].

-Subsequently, in a separate 2019 case, Mao admitted to lying to the FBI when the FBI questioned Mao on the CNEX case.
+Subsequently, in a separate 2019 case, Mao admitted to lying to the FBI when the FBI questioned Mao regarding his CNEX project.
-The lying was provable given the FBI's investigation into the case.
+The lying was provable given the FBI's investigation into Huawei vis-a-vis CNEX.
 The FBI seems to have dropped the rest of the case (that pertained to the actual intellectual property theft) after Mao admitted to lying \[5\], \[6\], \[7\].